dottjt/plastic/other/unused/02-work-unused.md

 # part-2

+The orange-backs maintained the Machine of Profit™.
+They were hardened loyalists with an obsessive personality, fanatic in their pursuit for operational perfection.
+They documented, studied and lauded over every single aspect of the Machine of Profit™ in an entire library full of arcane functions.
+Tested and praised for their striking simulation of reality.
+They were thrifty scavengers with a gifted sense of time, known to survive for weeks on end without nourishment, readied in travelled groves to suckle the moisture from their weary foes.
+An ability which allowed them to work for days on end without even a puddle of coy to contrive.
+An introverted cog of divine certification and befuddled self-esteem, they where the ultimate servants to the establishment, vaticinal in their ability to optimise even the most basic of algorithms.
+Lead by a pale autistic child who bore tiny little keyboards for fingers, the child went as far as to have his frail body fused into the Machine of Profit™ itself, dependent upon it's operation for his survival.
+Known to orange-backs as the Son of Machine™.

+The blue-backs on the other hand were the very source of the Machine of Profit™ itself.
+Privileged emissaries whom kept it's precious profits flowing in a ritual sacrifice known as the accordance.
+At the precise dot of every hour, two blue-backs would be chosen from the chantry by the High Priest of Profit™, to have their wrists simultaneously slit on a bright ivory carpet to provide margin to the ever-growing profit flowing from the machine's glowing aura of surfeit.
+Their naked bodies, stripped of all necessity and rubbed with a diamond cordite, were to be fed into the machine and mashed into a viscous chenille collagen, stamped and compressed to form company credits.
+A beautiful death in the eyes of the communion, it was the sole duty of the blue-back to churn and be churned; their cheer awash with the twady vigour which kept their faces in deep attention with the profit which made them whole.

+They were thrifty scavengers with a gifted sense of time, known to survive for weeks on end without nourishment, readied in travelled groves to suckle the moisture from their weary foes.
+An ability which allowed them to work for days on end without even a puddle of coy to contrive.

 laid what was known to it's employees as the Machine of Profit™

+Gargled in peculiar trite.

 drenched in a cake of warm semen and indecent sweat.
 Mortal indecency sopping in the crimes of a sex-offender.